gertscha/dotfiles/README.md

 The other core dependencies should be covered by this.
 But you can check that these are installed: `xdg-desktop-portal-gtk`, `xdg-desktop-portal-gnome`, `polkit-kde` and `xwayland-satellite`.

+To get `mpd` integration in waybar I use [mpdris2-rs](https://github.com/szclsya/mpdris2-rs).
+I build it from source. the systemd service is setup to expect the `mpdris2-rs` binary in path (bash).

 Because Niri uses the Gnome portal, the file picker dialogue requires Nautilus.
 So it needs to be installed, `sudo dnf install nautilus`.